-MATH2061 Linear Mathematics and Vector Calculus

-Semester 1, Pure and Applied, Normal Prerequisite: (MATH1001 or MATH1901 or MATH1906 or MATH1111) and (MATH1002 or

-MATH1014 or MATH1902) and (MATH1003 or MATH1903 or MATH1907)

-Prohibition: May not be counted with MATH2001 or MATH2901 or MATH2002 or MATH2902 or MATH2961.
+MATH2061 Linear Mathematics and Vector Calculus 6 credit points Semester 1, Pure and Applied, Normal Prerequisite: (MATH1001 or MATH1901 or MATH1906 or MATH1111) and (MATH1002 or MATH1014 or MATH1902) and (MATH1003 or MATH1903 or MATH1907) Prohibition: May not be counted with MATH2001 or MATH2901 or MATH2002 or MATH2902 or MATH2961.
+Classes: 3 lectures, 1 tutorial and 1 practice class per week.

+Assessment: One 2 hr exam, assignments, quizzes.

 This unit starts with an investigation of linearity: linear functions, general principles relating to the solution sets of homogeneous and inhomogeneous linear equations (including differential equations), linear independence and the dimension of a linear space.
 The study of eigenvalues and eigenvectors, begun in junior level linear algebra, is extended and developed.
 Linear operators on two dimensional real space are investigated, paying particular attention to the geometrical significance of eigenvalues and eigenvectors.
-The unit then moves on to topics from vector calculus, including vector-valued functions (parametrised curves and surfaces; vector fields; div, grad and curl; gradient fields and potential functions), line integrals (arc length; work; path-independent integrals and conservative fields; flux across a curve), iterated integrals (double and triple integrals; polar, cylindrical and spherical coordinates; areas, volumes and mass; Green's Theorem), flux integrals (flow through a surface; flux integrals through a surface defined by a function of two variables, though cylinders, spheres and parametrised surfaces), Gauss' Divergence Theorem and Stokes' Theorem.
+The unit then moves on to topics from vector calculus, including vector-valued functions (parametrised curves and surfaces; vector fields; div, grad and curl; gradient fields and potential functions), line integrals (arc length; work; path- independent integrals and conservative fields; flux across a curve), iterated integrals (double and triple integrals; polar, cylindrical and spherical coordinates; areas, volumes and mass; Green's Theorem), flux integrals (flow through a surface; flux integrals through a surface defined by a function of two variables, though cylinders, spheres and parametrised surfaces), Gauss' Divergence Theorem and Stokes' Theorem.

-MATH2063 Mathematical Computing and Nonlinear Systems 6 credit points Semester 1, Applied, Normal

-Prerequisite: (MATH1001 or MATH1901 or MATH1906) and (MATH1002 or MATH1902) and (MATH1003 or MATH1903 or MATH1907)

-Prohibition: May not be counted with MATH2003 or MATH2903 or MATH2006 or MATH2906 or MATH2963.
+MATH2063 Mathematical Computing and Nonlinear Systems 6 credit points Semester 1, Applied, Normal Prerequisite: (MATH1001 or MATH1901 or MATH1906) and (MATH1002 or MATH1902) and (MATH1003 or MATH1903 or MATH1907) Prohibition: May not be counted with MATH2003 or MATH2903 or MATH2006 or MATH2906 or MATH2963.
+Classes: 3 lectures, 1 tutorial and 1 computer lab per week.
+Assessment: One 2 hr exam, assignments, quizzes.